HowToOpenScience/LevelsOfContainerization/level_0/README.md

 ## Write a README

 READMEs are useful for explaining what the project is.
 READMEs can either contain or contain links to documentation about the project, how to use the materials, how to setup and contribute to the project, citation information, additional resources, etc. It is generally recommended to have one such that if you or anyone else sees your project, they can understand the broad strokes and get started with using the materials.

+## Disclaimers

+As this is the bare minimum, every little detail is managed by the researcher.
+Any assumptions the researcher forgets to check may result in an error for another user.
+Additionally, operating systems may have dependencies that are necessary for each library, many of which may not be install on other machines.
+The researcher cannot be expected to know every single thing they have installed on their machine and how it interacts with the tens or hundreds of other pieces of software.